Internet Safety Guide for Kids

 Map icon

-1. Teach kids how to navigate the internet: Talk about proper online etiquette, how to enter safe search terms, how to identify a secure website (https), and when to ask an adult for help.
+1. Teach kids how to navigate the internet: "Mature" websites featuring violent or sexual content can often be a gateway to malware, viruses, and other cyberthreats.
+Talk about proper online etiquette, how to enter safe search terms, how to identify a secure website (https), and when to ask an adult for help.

 Telescope icon